mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 1. In `Scanning::scan_object` and `Scanning::scan_object_and_trace_edges`, we enqueue ephemerons as
     we scan them, but do not trace either the key or the value fields.
 2. In `Scanning::process_weak_refs`, we iterate through all ephemerons in the queue.
-If the key of an ephemeron is reached, but its value has not yet been reached, then retain its value, and remove the ephemeron from the queue.
+If the key of an ephemeron has been reached, but its value has not yet been reached, then retain its value, and remove the ephemeron from the queue.
 Otherwise, keep the object in the queue.
 3. If any value is retained, return `true` from `Scanning::process_weak_refs` so that it will be called again after the transitive closure from retained values are computed.
 Then go back to Step 2.